Everything You Need to Know About Pothos Plants: Origins, Symbolism, Types, Benefits & How-to-Grow

-Silver pothos is aesthetically like the Marble Queen and Golden varieties.
+Silver pothos is aesthetically like the Marble Queen and Golden varieties (and also a relative to the famed Scindapsus Treubii Moonlight).
 However, the flecks of lighter color on the leaves appear more silver than yellow.
 The leaves themselves are typically smaller.

 Silver pothos can be trained to grow over furniture and around doorframes or left to trail from hanging pots.